JvanKatwijk/swradio-8/README.md

 * as input devices the SDRplay and file input is supported;
 * a limited number of decoders is included.

+Frequency selection is with a keypad that will appear when touching the Frequency select key.
+Specification is in kHz or mHz.
+Fine frequency selection is with the mousewheel (when the main widget is activated).
+The stepsize can be set from the main widget, default is 5Hz.

 Supported decoders are:
 * am